Free Car Insurance Comparison

 Does comprehensive coverage cover a rental car?

 Depending on the intent of the question there are a couple of different answers.

 - If you’re wondering if comprehensive coverage will pay for you to rent a car while waiting for your covered vehicle to be repaired, the answer is, no. You can purchase rental coverage as an additional insurance option.

 - If you’re wondering if your comprehensive coverage extends to provide coverage when you’re renting a car, the answer is, yes, as long as you already have it on your personal policy.
 Your personal policy limits will extend to a car you’re renting with the same limits and restrictions as if you were driving your own vehicle.
 This includes the coverage territory (typically the US and sometimes Canada).
 So you may not have coverage internationally.

 Does fully comprehensive cover you to drive any car?

 How do I file a comprehensive damage car insurance claim?

-Call your agent.
+Calling your agent is the best first step to filing a comprehensive coverage claim.
 They will be able to walk you through the necessary steps.
 Each insurance company develops their own steps for making claims, so to be sure you’re doing it right, start with a phone call.